ddebrunner/streamsx.microservice/samples/example.spl.services/README.md

 * build.gradle is set up to execute the service, using the **execute_service_name** target.
 * Clients are expected to configure this target to identify the main class and jar file for running the service.
 * Clients may also define additional execute targets if the project contains more than one service.

+## Excuting a Pipeline of Services

+* build.gradle is set up to show how one can execute a pipeline of services.
+The **execute** target is set up for this purpose.
+* The **execute** target executes the microservices that are part of the pipeline in sequence.

+* In this example, the pipeline only contains two services.
+In a more complex application, the **execute** target can be set up to run more microservices.
+* The connections between services (i.e. topic subscriptions) are can be set up the service.properties file.
+* Because service properties scoped by prefixing the property name with the service's fully qualified name, a single properties file can be used to describe properties all the services in the pipeline.
+* Running the **execute** target will run all services that are part of the pipeline.

 ## Evolving a Service